remipassmoilesel/abc-map/CONTRIBUTING.md

 # Contributing

+This project is licensed under GPL v3, see [LICENSE.txt](./LICENSE.txt) for more details.

 All contributions are welcome, but must follow this guide.

-This project is licensed under GPL v3, see [LICENSE.txt](./LICENSE.txt) for more details.
+Please keep in mind that this is a side project, developed at night after often 10 hours of code during the day.
+A lot of things needs to be improved, and code reviews can take a long time.

 ## Before starting